Explore the Data

 Juvenile Arrest Comparison

-Lincoln’s juvenile arrest rates for drug violations and property crimes are increasing
+Lincoln’s juvenile arrest rates for drug violations and property crimes were impacted by the COVID-19 pandemic

-• Lincoln’s juvenile drug arrest rate was previously lower than the national rate but has been increasing in the past decade (since 2010) and is now 46% higher than the national rate.
-This is down slightly from 2018 (when it was 48%).
+• Lincoln’s juvenile drug arrest rate was previously lower than the national rate but has been increasing in the past decade (since 2010) and in 2019 was 48% higher than the national rate.

-• Although the juvenile property crime arrest rate has been decreasing nationally,2 Lincoln has experienced an increase in juvenile property crime arrest rates.3 The Lincoln juvenile property crime arrest rate is now 87% higher than the national rate.
-This is a 33% increase from 2018, when the juvenile property crime arrest rate was 54% higher than the national average.
+• Although the juvenile property crime arrest rate has been decreasing nationally,2 Lincoln has experienced an increase in juvenile property crime arrest rates.3 The Lincoln juvenile property crime arrest rate was 91% higher than the national rate in 2019, though decreased to just 29% higher than the national rate in 2020.

-• Lincoln’s juvenile violent crime arrest rates have been on average 72% lower than the national rate over the past decade.
+• Lincoln’s juvenile violent crime arrest rates have been on average 68% lower than the national rate in the decade from 2010 to 2020.

 Footnotes